Why You Should Celebrate Black Cat Appreciation Day on August 17th

 Why Do They Need Their Own Special Day?

-Another reason why people may be less inclined to want to adopt a black cat is because they consider dark solid coats to be “boring,” and prefer a flashier tabby, calico, or other uniquely marked cat.
+- Another reason why people may be less inclined to want to adopt a black cat is that they consider dark solid coats to be “boring,” and prefer a flashier tabby, calico, or other uniquely-marked cat.
 This is an unfair assessment, as black cats are beautiful creatures with luxurious black coats.
 They look like majestic miniature black panthers roaming around your home, and are just as beautiful and charming as any other cat.
 Besides, black matches almost anything, so you will always look fashionable next to your black cat friend.

 What Makes Black Cats So Special?